-This report describes only the scope of our tests of internal control over financial reporting and on compliance and other matters and the results of these tests, and does not opine on the effectiveness of the City's internal control over financial reporting or on compliance or other matters.
-This report is an integral part of an audit performed under Government Auditing Standards in considering the City's internal control over financial reporting and compliance.
+This report only describes the scope of our internal control and compliance testing and our testing results, and does not opine on the effectiveness of the City's internal control or on compliance.
+This report is an integral part of an audit performed under Government Auditing Standards in considering the City's internal control and compliance.
 Accordingly, this report is not suitable for any other purpose.